Request Free, One-on-one Academic Assessment

 SchoolTutoring Academy’s tutoring programs for Clearfield students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Call us now for a personalized quote!
+Our services include regular one-on-one tutoring, academic mentorship, bi-weekly progress reports, learning profiles and parental conference calls.

 Clearfield District Curriculum Used in Our In-Home Tutoring Programs

 The key curricular requirements throughout the Davis School District are derived from the Utah Core Standards, a set of educational goals, based on the Common Core State Standards, used in over forty states and territories, to help make students ready for college and careers.
 In order to make sure that all students meet these goals, Davis uses the Davis Essential Skills and Knowledge (DESK) Program, a set of common guidelines in all subjects to ensure that all students are held to high standards, and supported in meeting them.

 We currently cover the following Clearfield-area school district: Davis School District.